lincolnloop/saltdash/README.md

 ## Running in Production

 `saltdash runserver` is not suitable for production.
-We recommend using `uWSGI` in production, but any production-level WSGI server (`gunicorn`, `waitress`, etc.) should work fine.
-A sample `uwsgi.ini` is provided in the repo.
-If Docker is more your speed, there's a `Dockerfile` as well.
+[Gunicorn](http://gunicorn.org/) is included and can be run via `gunicorn saltdash.wsgi:application` If Docker is more your speed, there's a `Dockerfile` as well.

-Your environment should include the following variables:
+Your environment should include the following variables (alternatively, you can define them in `config.yml`):

 ### Required